dbinfrago/capellambse-context-diagrams/docs/diagram_view.md

 - Regenerate diagrams with consistent, automated layouts
 - Apply different layout algorithms to existing diagrams
-- Export diagrams from Capella with better spacing and organization
+- Export diagrams from Capella with better spacing and organization via capellambse
-- Generate SVG/PNG versions of Capella diagrams programmatically

 ## Overview